tdongsi/jenkins-config/README.md

 * Use *Test Connection* button to verify your Kubernetes configuration.
 * Jenkins URL: Use the Cluster IP from `kubectl get service jenkins` command output.

+TODO: How to test if it works.
+Simple job with java-agent.

 #### Update configuration in live Jenkins instance

 The default configurations of Jenkins are defined in Groovy hook scripts as explained above.